-I’m hanging up the gloves on manual trading.
+I’Ve hang up the gloves on manual trading.

 For those who read my Forex Strategy Guide (garnering almost 500 hits daily), this may come as a surprise.
 I’ve amassed steady and consistent revenues using the MegatrendFX indicator combined with Tom Yeoman’s Accustrength meter and two moving averages.
 Augmented by news spike trading using straddle stops, manual forex trading had been exciting and rewarding.
 Here are some of my best practices

 So why stop now?